Siarkowy/com.valvesoftware.Steam.CompatibilityTool.WineASIO/README.md

     make overrides

-### Run Steam App
+### Restart Steam App

 Finally, make sure to quit Steam if it is running, then start in development mode.

     make run

-Steam can also be now started manually, without access to SDK tools.
+Steam can also be now started manually, without access to debugging tools.

-See https://docs.flatpak.org/en/latest/debugging.html for more details.

 ## How to Run